27 Investigates: Groundwater, surface water effects from train derailment

-COLUMBIANA COUNTY, Ohio (WKBN) – First News has been digging for answers for you since the East Palestine derailment happened.
+COLUMBIANA COUNTY, Ohio (WKBN) — First News has been digging for answers for you since the East Palestine derailment.
 StormTeam 27’s Ryan Halicki and First News digital reporter Jenn Rodriguez teamed up to dig into the issue of drinking water.

-All regulatory agencies have been saying the municipal water in East Palestine is safe right now -That makes sense when you look at where that water comes from and the science behind how an aquifer becomes contaminated.
+All regulatory agencies have been saying the municipal water in East Palestine is safe right now, which makes sense when looking at where that water comes from and the science behind how an aquifer becomes contaminated.

 Groundwater